Renault 18: South American markets

-The Renault 18 was assembled in Colombia until 1994.
+The Renault 18 was assembled in Colombia by SOFASA until 1987.
 In Uruguay, production began in 1982 and lasted until 1994.
 The Uruguayan cars had Argentinian bodies and engines imported from France.
+Venezuelan assembly was carried out by C.A.
+Venezolana Producción Renault (CAVPR) in a brand new factory in Mariara.
+It was built there from 1980 until late 1987, with the 1.4 (TL break), 1.6 (GTS sedan), or 2-litre (GTX sedan/break) petrol fours.
+After local production ended, an imported 2.2-litre version called the Super GTX was available until replaced by the Renault 21 in 1989.

-The Renault 18 GTX was also rallied in South America by Renault of Argentina, following the various competition successes of the earlier 12 TS.
+The Renault 18 GTX was also rallied in South America by Renault Argentina, following the various competition successes of the earlier 12 TS.

 Trim levels

 Legacy

 A total of 2,028,964 Renault 18s were built in France alone.
 The R18 was replaced by the Renault 21 saloon and Nevada/Savana estate starting in 1986.
 The U.S. market successor for 1987 was the Eagle Medallion.
+An additional 268,484 examples were built in two of FASA's plants in Spain, in Palencia and Valladolid.
 The Renault 18 was withdrawn from the remaining European markets by 1989.
 It remained in production in South America into the mid-1990s.
 The last Argentinian Renault 18 rolled off the production line in 1993, after a total of 132,956 units were built in Argentina alone.

 It was launched on the British market in December 1978 but was discontinued there in July 1986.
 Sales were initially strong, peaking at over 30,000 in 1980 when it was the tenth best-selling car in the UK and the most popular foreign model; but declined over the next few years as new competitors arrived from Ford, Vauxhall, and British Leyland.
+In total, 131,241 examples were officially imported.